InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

 Combining Eqs.~\ref{eq:mem_ckpt_act},\ref{eq:mem_ckpt_tot},\ref{eq:ckpt_depend}, we derive a linearity:

-where chunk-specific coefficients ($\mathcal{I}[k]$, $\mathcal{F}[k]$) and $\mathcal{C}_{p,k}$ are defined explicitly in Alg.~\ref{alg:solve_ckpt_milp}.
-To this end, constraint~\ref{eq:mem_cond} is further reformulated as a system of linear inequalities in terms of $\mathcal{C}$ and the MILP is finally expressed as:
+where the coefficients ($\mathcal{I}_p[k]$, $\mathcal{F}[k]$) and $\mathcal{C}_{p,k}$ are defined explicitly in Alg.~\ref{alg:solve_ckpt_milp}.
+To this end, constraint~\ref{eq:mem_cond} is further reformulated as a system of linear inequalities in terms of $\mathcal{C}$ and the ILP is finally expressed as:

 After optimizing $\mathcal{C}$ and $T_{ckpt}$, the optimal checkpointing configuration $ckpt_0(p,k)$ can be obtained by Eq.~\ref{eq:ckpt_depend}.